The 2000 Energy Efficiency Integration Awards (EEIA) Winners

 An award went to the California College of Arts & Crafts — Montgomery Campus, located in San Francisco and designed by Tanner Leddy Maytum Stacy Architects of San Francisco.
 Ove Arup and Partners of San Francisco were the engineers of this project and the lighting consultant was Architectural Lighting Design of San Francisco.
 The jury was very impressed with this project, stating, "It's an eloquent testament to the importance of reusing materials.

-Location: Newport Coast, CA
+Location: San Bruno, CA